whiskyechobravo/karboni/README.md

 The `karboni` Python module provides the main entry points, with functions such as `initialize()` and `synchronize()`.

-If you wish to use SQLAlchemy for querying the database, you might want to import models from `karboni.database.schema`.
+If you wish to use the SQLAlchemy ORM to query the database, you might want to import models from `karboni.database.schema`.